So you want low-carb kids and healthy kids but don’t know where to start? You want to ditch the junk food and help your picky eaters?

 - Top Myths Of Low-Carb Kids

 - Begin by thinking what you would ordinarily be putting in a sandwich and give that.
-Children love picking at lots of different foods and grazing.
+Children love picking at a variety of different foods and grazing on a mini-buffet

 - Get a lunch box with little compartments.
 My youngest actually has a small fishing tackle box for his lunchbox.
 Or use little containers, silicon cupcake cases, bento boxes, etc.

 - Start slowly.
 If you have a fussy eater, your household will not be a happy one if you go straight in and change everything overnight.
 Start by changing one aspect at a time.
 Maybe just remove the bread and give them their regular fillings, but keep everything else as it was.
 If they really can’t do without a sandwich, find the thinnest bread or thinnest wrap so they are exposed to less wheat, but eventually, the wheat must go.
 Make them oopsies or egg wraps.
 What about wheat-free crackers?
 No more cakes, biscuits, muesli bars.
 Slowly cut down on the high-sugar fruit.

 - Use cold meat as a ‘wrap’ and put a slice of ham or roast beef, with some cheese or vegetable inside.
 Roll them up and you’re done.